Medicaid Managed Care

 DHHS moves forward with managed care for long term supports and services

-December 17, 2014: DHHS has just completed a series of public forums to hear comments about Step 2 of managed care.
-This step will bring the Choices for Independence waiver and dual eligible populations under managed care.
 Currently DHHS anticipates a July 1, 2015 signup date with the program to begin September 1, 2015.
-DHHS is still accepting comments on its proposed design for this step and has said it will be reaching out to current recipients of these services for input.
+DHHS is still accepting comments on its final draft of the design for Step 2 and has said it will be reaching out to current recipients of these services for input.
 If you would like to submit comments to DHHS, they should be sent to: beasMCMStep2@dhhs.state.nh.us

 Specific contract recommendations for Step 2 have been submitted to the Department on behalf of twelve organizations.
 If you or your organization would like to support these recommendations, let DHHS know using the email address above.